davidlougheed/cv/sections/skills_cv.typ

   - Some experience with Rust, R, C++, PHP.
 - *Software Development:*
   - Experience developing of data portals and web data visualizations.
-  - Experienc creating and using Docker and Apptainer containers.
+  - Experience creating and using Docker and Apptainer containers.
   - *Libraries:* `numpy`, `scikit-learn`
   - *Databases and Data Stores:* Experience with SQL and document databases and GIS databases.
 - *HPC*: Experience using high-performance computing (HPC) resources, e.g., Digital Research Alliance of Canada (DRAC) clusters.